Affiliate links on Android Authority may earn us a commission. Learn more.

 A cellphone battery replacement will likely run you between $50 to $100 from an official service center, including labor and taxes.
 That’s a lot cheaper than buying a brand-new, top-of-the-line phone.
 Modern flagships have plenty of processing headroom for years to come.
 Put simply, an older smartphone will likely serve you well for many years — unless you need the latest and greatest in camera or display technology.

 Having said that, the cost of getting a battery replacement gets harder to swallow when it comes to lower-end smartphones.
 For example, if you purchased your current smartphone for around $250-300, you may be tempted to just buy a new device instead of spending $60 or more on a battery replacement.
 For many, the former is the more convenient and hassle-free option — especially since a mail-in repair could take several days.
-That said, you can still buy a handful of phones with removable batteries if you foresee a swap every now and then.
+That said, you can still buy a handful of phones with the longest battery life if you don’t foresee a swap every now and then.

 A replacement battery is almost always cheaper than a brand-new device, but picking one option over the other isn't exactly straightforward.